hackclub/YT-monitor/README_DB.md

 - raw_json (jsonb)
 - created_at (timestamp with timezone)

-You can create the table manually or run the included script `init_db.py` which will create it if missing.
+You can create the table manually but i included a script `init_db.py` which will create it for you if it is missing.

 Local (docker-compose) quick setup